Mailman (City Letter Carrier)

 -Would you recommend someone starting a career now that you have to start as a CCA with no benefits or vaca?

-Asked by Clint about 10 years ago
+Asked by Clint over 10 years ago

 I don't know the procedure and "track record" of how many days a week that a CCA will work.
 I think that it differs for each office and sometimes on the time of year re: weather and how much vacation/sick coverage is needed.
 When I was a PTF (which was before CCA position existed), it varied from day to day.
 Some days I would start the same time as other letter carriers (apprx 0730 AM) and others I would start work at 1030 AM to deliver parts of routes that needed coverage.
 If someone called in sick on a day that I was scheduled to start at 1030AM, I may get a call early in the AM to come in to work earlier.
 Also, if you are not scheduled to work on a particular day, once you leave work on the previous day, I don't think there is any requirement to be available until your next scheduled day/time to work.
 Of course, if you are interested in the extra hours/$$ that would come in with coming in to work based on a phone call, then I would make yourself available and go to work when called.